henrik/validates_url_format_of/README.markdown

 Rails plugin that provides a `validates_url_format_of` method to `ActiveRecord` models.
 URLs are validated by regexp.

+Known to be compatible with Ruby 1.8 and 1.9.2.

 Known to be compatible with ActiveRecord 3.0.0.beta, 2.3.5, 2.2.2, 2.1.2.